 For more information on how to fill your prescriptions, please review your Evidence of Coverage (EOC).
 You can view your plan documents, including the EOC by logging into Quartz MyChart.

 Quartz Medicare Advantage covers both brand-name drugs and generic drugs within the formulary.
 Generic drugs have the same active ingredient formula as a brand-name drug.
 Generic drugs usually cost less than brand-name drugs and are rated by the Food and Drug Administration (FDA) to be as safe and effective as brand name drugs.

 Formulary development and maintenance is an ongoing process.
 The P&T Committee regularly reviews new and existing medications to ensure the formulary remains responsive to the needs of our members and providers.
-The formulary is updated periodically and changes are able to be seen by clicking on the Part D Drug formulary link above.
+The formulary is updated periodically and changes are able to be seen by clicking the links for the online searchable or printed formulary above.